TOAST-DOCS/API-Gateway/ja/api-guide-v1.0.md

       "headerList": [
         {
           "name": "header1",
-          "description": "This is a response header1.",
+          "description": "This is a response header1",
           "dataType": "STRING"
         }
       ],
       "responseBody": {
         "name": "responseBody",
-        "description": "This is a response body.",
+        "description": "This is a responseBody",
         "modelId": "{modelId}"
       }
     }